jerakia/jerakia/doc/getting_started.md

 # Further reading #

-Some other examples of Jacaranda policies and lookups with various plugins [can be found here](policy.md) with further documentation appearing in the docs/ section of the site.
+Some other examples of Jerakia policies and lookups with various plugins [can be found here](policy.md) with further documentation appearing in the docs/ section of the site.

 We are trying to document this as fast as we write it - please bear with us.